juju-solutions/bundle-cwr-ci/README.md

 # Getting Started

-> Note: A bootstrapped Juju controller is required.
+> Note: This bundle requires Juju 2.1.0 (or higher) and a bootstrapped Juju controller.
 If Juju is not yet set up, please follow the [getting-started][] instructions prior to deploying this bundle.

 [getting-started]: https://jujucharms.com/docs/stable/getting-started